kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 I tested this inside of WordPress and it worked like a charm, but it meant that jQuery would be placed in a `<script>` tag on my page and be excluded from my final RequireJS build.
 I was very stubborn about managing all my site's JavaScript with RequireJS so I could better understand how RequireJS works.

 It was at this point that I went over to Jekyll.
-But it needs to be said that if I ever need to use RequireJS and WordPress together, I would do so using the method above.
+But if I ever need to use RequireJS and WordPress together, I would do so using the method above.

 <a name="future-requirejs-amd-wordpress"></a>
 ## RequireJS/AMD, WordPress &amp; The Future?
 RequireJS and AMD are gaining in popularity so integrating them into WordPress is worth a discussion.
 Web searches show some small RequireJS implementations inside of WordPress by developers, but there's is no indication from the core WP team that some sort of AMD functionality will be bundled in a future version.

-There is [a feature request to bring AMD JavaScript loading into WordPress](http://core.trac.wordpress.org/ticket/23285 "Read the feature request to bring AMD into WordPress") and a great discussion has built up around it.
+An interesting discussion has built up around [a WordPress feature request ticket to bring AMD JavaScript loading into WordPress](http://core.trac.wordpress.org/ticket/23285 "Read the feature request to bring AMD into WordPress").
+The discussion's main point is that the various WordPress plugins don't necessarily use the same versions of a particular JavaScript library, particularly jQuery.